Firms’ Preferences over Multidimensional Trade Policies: Global Production Chains, Investment Protection and Dispute Settlement Mechanisms

 Co-Authored with Michael Findley, Adam Harris, and Daniel Nielson

-Extant studies have left unresolved whether foreign aid enables or constrains elite capture, which in turn has effects on the public.
-Building on prominent debates in the foreign aid literature, we theorize that foreign donors wield substantial control over the flow of aid dollars, making elite cap-ture more difficult and by extension mass benefits more likely.
-To assess the argument, we compare elite and mass support for foreign aid versus government spending on development projects through an experiment and survey on members of the Ugandan national parliament and a parallel study on a representative sample of roughly 3,600 Ugandan citizens.
-For two actual aid projects, we randomly assigned exposure to the projects‘ different funders.
-Significant treatment effects on atti-tudes and behaviors reveal that members of parliament support government programs over foreign aid, whereas citizens prefer aid over government.
-The argument also implies that respondents should favor foreign aid more as their perceptions of government clientelism and corruption in-crease.
-Using subgroup analysis, we explore this pattern and also report on several possible com-peting mechanisms: partisanship, co-ethnic bias, nationalism, incumbency, and a foreign media effect.
-Effects are most apparent for members of parliament and citizens who perceive significant government corruption, suggesting that citizens see foreign aid as an escape from corruption, but elites perceive more avenues for the capture of government resources compared to aid.
+Does foreign aid enable or constrain elite capture of public revenues?
+Building on prominent debates in the foreign aid literature, we examine whether recipient preferences are consistent with a view – called here donor control theory – that foreign donors wield substantial control over the flow of aid dollars, making elite capture more difficult and mass benefits more likely.
+We compare elite and mass support for foreign aid versus government spending on development projects through a survey experiment with behavioral outcomes on members of the Ugandan national parliament and a representative sample of Ugandan citizens.
+For two actual aid projects, we randomly assigned different funders to the projects.
+Significant treatment effects reveal that members of parliament support government programs over foreign aid, whereas citizens prefer aid over government.
+Donor control theory also implies that citizens should favor foreign aid more and elites less as their perceptions of government clientelism and corruption increase.
+We explore this and report on other alternative mechanisms.
+Effects for citizens and elites are most apparent for those perceiving significant government corruption, supporting donor control theory.

 Appendix available here.